 Are you a list maker?
 For those of us that are, the resolution-making tradition of the new year can feed our drive to plan, list, organize, and sometimes unfortunately bury ourselves in more tasks.
 In the past, I’ve been guilty of creating such a long resolution list that I gave up on it by mid-January because the changes just didn’t fit with my schedule.
 It can be difficult to prioritize the changes we want to make in our lives, so take a little time to reflect before jumping in.
 Simplify your New Year’s resolutions to avoid getting overwhelmed.

-You may already have a picture in mind of your ideal 2018 self.
+You may already have a picture in mind of your ideal self for this year.
 Remember that major life changes take time.
 Depending on the other responsibilities that you have, it may not be realistic to suddenly devote an extra two-hour block each day to cooking and working out.
 All too often we start out strong in January and fizzle by the end of February (if we even last that long)!
 Try these tricks to increase your likelihood of lifelong success:

 Pick one or two small changes that you are ready to tackle and you can start right now.
 Swap your sugary soda for spring water, or start asking for sauces and dressings on the side and then use them sparingly.
 Once you’ve incorporated these changes into your lifestyle to the point where they are natural habits, then you’re ready to tackle the next change.